 Once the house quieted down, Eve and I watched Happy Gilmore 2, followed by I Now Pronounce You Chuck & Larry.
 Eve is a huge Adam Sandler fan, and those kinds of movies fit the mood perfectly—light, familiar, and not demanding anything emotionally heavy.

-After the movies, we spent some affectionate time together before heading to bed.
+After the movies, we spent some quiet time together before heading to bed.
 No big conversations.
 No tension.
 Just closeness.

 What the Day Was